 Here are a few easy-to-use sunset photography tips to improve your images right now.
 With just a few pointers you will quickly end up with better, no, great landscape photographs, so you can say ‘landscape photography prints for sale’ or just plain ‘photos for sale’ and make a fortune doing what you love.
 Well, maybe not… 🙂 – but read on.

 Get Ready To Go

 Ok – you are ready?
 You have a spare hour or so up your sleeve and there are some (not too many) nice looking clouds to the west.
-The higher the better.
+The higher the clouds are, the better.
 You think it looks great for a sunset photo tonight?
 So, read on…